Dr-Gigavolt/dbus-aggregate-batteries/README.md

 	- charge/discharge limits (max. charge voltage and max. charge and discharge current) are calculated
 	- new data are published on Dbus as a single virtual battery

-The charge state changes from BULK to ABSORPTION if either the absorption voltage (ABSORPTION_VOLTAGE * Nr. of cells) is reached or the first cell reaches the MAX_CELL_VOLTAGE.
-In second case is the MaxChargeVoltage parameter set to the current battery voltage.
+The max. charge voltage is either set to (CHARGE_VOLTAGE * Nr. of cells) or is limited to the current battery voltage if the first cell reaches the MAX_CELL_VOLTAGE.
 This avoids emergency disconnecting the battery by its BMS.

 The MaxChargeVoltage parameter is reduced to (FLOAT_VOLTAGE * Nr. of cells) after ABSORBTION_TIME_M minutes.
 If the first cell reaches MAX_CELL_VOLTAGE the MaxChargeVoltage parameter set to the current battery voltage.

-New absorption is allowed after ABSORBTION_RESTART_H hours.

-If the battery voltage falls under (RE_BULK_VOLTAGE * Nr. of cells), the charge state is set to BULK again.

 The MaxChargeCurrent is reduced from MAX_CHARGE_CURRENT to MAX_CHARGE_CURRENT_ABOVE_CV1 when the first cell reaches CV1 and further reduced to MAX_CHARGE_CURRENT_ABOVE_CV2 when the first cell reaches CV2.